 Applications from groups/organisations located out with the fund area will be considered on a case-by-case basis and must demonstrate clear benefits for residents within the fund area.

 Information on what the fund cannot support is provided here.

 - Anti-wind farm or anti-renewable energy activities, including activities contrary to the interests of the companies contributing to the fund;

 - Activities that bring the companies contributing to the fund or Foundation Scotland into disrepute.

 How are decisions made?

-Minutes of the latest panel meetings are available on request from the Community Funds Coordinator.
+Minutes of the latest panel meetings are available on request from the Community Funds Adviser.
 Contact details can be found below.